Is an Answering Service the Right Call for You?

 Have you thought about outsourcing your calls to a Call Answering Service?

-If you’re not, you may be missing calls when your lines are busy (call overflow) or when your office is closed (after hours calls).
+If you’re not, you may be missing calls when your lines are busy (call overflow) or when your office or call centre is closed (after hours calls).
 And you may be missing important messages if your caller is forwarded to voice mail.
 People are more likely to hang up when prompted to leave a message.
 (About 80 % of callers don’t bother to leave voicemails these days because they don’t think anyone will listen to the messages.)

 Outsourcing your calls to a call answering service has all the benefits of having your own receptionist – a virtual receptionist.